Developers guide

 Build script and configuration

-npm run build:tokens command can be used to build tokens, by default a build is performed for flix theme only, to build for different theme you need to provide it as param like so npm run build:tokens -- --theme dark.
+By default a build is performed for flix theme only, to build for different themes you need to provide it as param, like so:

 UI kit versioning